Patty Griffin: Recent work

 In September 2008, Griffin sang "You Got Growing Up to Do" in a duet with indie artist Joshua Radin on his album Simple Times.
 In October 2008, she sang background vocals on Todd Snider's cover of John Fogerty's "Fortunate Son" for Snider's Peace Queer album.
 In February 2009, she was featured on the album Feel That Fire, by Dierks Bentley, in a duet on the song "Beautiful World".
 In 2009, Griffin, along with Mavis Staples and the Tri-City Singers released a version of the song "Waiting for My Child to Come Home" on the compilation album Oh Happy Day: An All-Star Music Celebration.

 The collaboration with Staples led EMI's Peter York to suggest Griffin make an album of gospel songs.
 Griffin agreed on the condition that friend and bandmate Buddy Miller produced the record.
 The album, Downtown Church (her sixth studio album), recorded at the Downtown Presbyterian Church in Nashville, was released on January 26, 2010.
 The album, featuring Shawn Colvin, Emmylou Harris, and Griffin's long-time friends Buddy and Julie Miller, contains songs by Hank Williams, Willie Mae "Big Mama" Thornton, and "All Creatures of Our God and King" (credited to St. Francis of Assisi).

 In July 2010, Robert Plant toured the United States with Band of Joy (reprising the name of his band in the 1960s), with Griffin as a backing vocalist and singer-guitarist Buddy Miller, multi-instrumentalist and vocalist Darrell Scott, bassist-vocalist Byron House, and drummer-percussionist-vocalist Marco Giovino.
 She is also featured on Plant's solo album Band of Joy, released in September 2010 by Rounder Records.

 In 2014 Griffin parted with Plant after a long relationship; they had lived together and divided their time between Austin, Texas, and England.
-In 2019, Griffin released "River", a track from her upcoming self-titled album and her first new music since battling breast cancer.
+In 2019, Griffin released "River", a track from her then upcoming self-titled album and her first new music since battling breast cancer.
 Patty Griffin was released on March 8, 2019.

 On January 11, 2019, along with an official announcement of her new album release Patty Griffin (on her PGM Recordings label via Thirty Tigers), a new song, "River", she announced a 2019 concert tour.
 She followed this with Tape in 2022.

+Griffin released her eleventh studio album, Crown of Roses, on July 25, 2025.
+The album was produced by Craig Ross and distributed by Thirty Tigers, while the artwork featured her late mother on her wedding day.
+She also announced the Crown of Roses tour starting on June 27, 2025, which includes a special record release show at Sony Hall in New York City and a headline performance at the Heights Theater in Houston, Texas.